fuzzygroup/blog/_posts/2022-07-08-rust-alternatives-to-textmate-2-the-agony-of-despair.md

 It runs as a LSP server which then Helix can use for autocomplete.
 It still doesn't color code the syntax but the autocomplete options were slick as all get out.
 Absolute Kudos here.

+**NOTE**: I got this to work one time.
+A second go around, I was entirely unable to make it work.

 ## Helix Weirdness

 I tried to brew install helix as per the instructions.
 This led to my needing to re-install XCode which still isn't done.
 I got past it with a pure Rust install and then using Cargo.